Founder Pippa's Story

 BUCS

 Every doctor's visit heightened my sense of helplessness, and each round of 'normal' test results deepened my confusion.
-Since I was taking the Contraceptive Pill, didn’t identify with an eating disorder, and wasn’t experiencing any bone stress injuries (yet), the Female Athlete Triad was never mentioned.
-So, despite knowing full well that something just wasn’t right and that this ‘something’ could be serious, I pushed on, continuing to sail miserably under the RED-S radar for a few frustrating years to follow.
+Since I was taking the Contraceptive Pill, I didn’t identify with an eating disorder, and wasn’t experiencing any bone stress injuries (yet), the Female Athlete Triad was never mentioned.
+So, despite knowing full well that something just wasn’t right and that this ‘something’ could be serious, I pushed on, continuing to sail miserably under the REDs radar for a few frustrating years to follow.

 cwg